jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

   <li><strong>sort_direction</strong>: Ascending/descending</li>
   <li><strong>start_date</strong>: Date range filtering by actual dates if available, otherwise filter permits by proposed dates</li>
   <li><strong>end_date</strong>: Date range filtering by actual dates if available, otherwise filter permits by proposed dates</li>
+  <li><strong>swa_code</strong>: Optional parameter to be used by contractors only.
+Used to provide the swa code of the promoter the contractor is working on behalf of</li>
 </ol>

 #### Get inspections